Castle (shogi): Skewered Cutlet

 weak to edge attacks, so it's a castle better known by its weaknesses than its strong points.

 Once the Skewered Cutlet castle has been formed, five further moves are required for it to convert into a Bear-in-the-hole castle.
-In contrast, it takes only two moves to convert into a Millenium castle, so care needs to be taken to use it properly depending on the circumstances.
+In contrast, it takes only two moves to convert into a Millennium castle, so care needs to be taken to use it properly depending on the circumstances.

 Because of the king's position at 98, it's also possible to move to a Yonenaga King.